joseneto/fusionwebapp/README.md

 $ cd MyProjectFolder
 $ mvn eclipse:eclipse
 ```
-Now import your project to Eclipse.
-For *Netbeans* you just open the project!
+Now import your project to Eclipse. **Netbeans** just opens Maven projects.
+You don't need to convert them.

 ##Why use FusionWebApp